variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-13-acupuncture-for-fertility-pcos-two-patient-examples--how-chinese-medicine-treated-it.md

 Many PCOS patients also have hypothyroidism, but discussing that is beyond the scope of this blog, so perhaps I’ll write about that in another post.

-This post will go over two types of PCOS, how I address it in my clinic to help women get pregnant, and an overview of two recent typical PCOS fertility patient’s cases. &nbsp;
+This post will go over two types of PCOS, how I address it in my clinic to help women get pregnant, and an overview of two recent typical PCOS fertility patient’s cases.

 Both women ended up pregnant and the first recently gave birth, while the other just entered her 3rd trimester.

 ## Typical vs. Atypical PCOS

 Most women have the “typical” type of PCOS which goes hand in hand with metabolic disorder.
-These patients tend to be overweight and have blood sugar and insulin resistance issues. &nbsp;They often have a history of eating lots of processed carb-rich foods and infrequent or no exercise.
+These patients tend to be overweight and have blood sugar and insulin resistance issues.
+They often have a history of eating lots of processed carb-rich foods and infrequent or no exercise.
 Weirdly enough, these cases are often the easier type to treat.

 I also see many women with atypical PCOS.
 These patients are actually often very thin, take stellar care of themselves and eat great.
 There is no metabolic dysfunction in these cases but they often have a confirmation of PCOS by Ultrasound showing the [“string of pearls”](http://www.pcosaa.org/what-is-an-ovarian-cyst/){: target="_blank"}.